 RTMP Push vs. RTMP Pull

-RTMP has two primary methods of transport- Push, where a streaming encoder delivers the RTMP to a RTMP Server, and Pull where the client retrieves the stream and plays it back.
+RTMP has two primary methods of transport- Push, where a streaming encoder delivers the RTMP to a RTMP Server or CDN, and Pull where the client retrieves the stream and plays it back.
 The TelVue HyperCaster can take RTMP inbound connections both ways, though the “push” process would probably be the more common use case.
-An RTMP Push process means that if you have a device or application that can output RTMP like Flash Media Live Encoder (FMLE), a Teradek Cube, Telestream Wirecast, a NewTek TriCaster, the LiveU Solo, or multiple other hardware or software solutions you can deliver that feed directly to the HyperCaster via LAN, WAN, or Internet.
+An RTMP Push process means that if you have a device or application that can output RTMP like a TeleCast 2 streaming encoder, a Teradek Cube, Telestream Wirecast, a NewTek TriCaster, the LiveU Solo, or multiple other hardware or software solutions, you can deliver that feed directly to the HyperCaster via LAN, WAN, or Internet.
 Once the device is setup and the HyperCaster configured this method will allow you to go live from virtually anywhere that you have a reliable internet connection.
 This is likely the most common use case for stations using the feature whereby you will be pushing a stream directly to the HyperCaster for ingest and processing.